Sir James Smith's School: 21st century

-Until the change in colours the school uniform included a bottle green sweatshirt (with the school emblem, a red camel, embroidered on the top left of it).
-Earlier uniforms also used the school colours of green and red and the camel emblem.

-In 2001 a protest by students, requesting that shorts to be added to the uniform, resulted in many being locked out of the school.
-As of 2009, shorts have been added to the uniform.
-In 2007, a redesigned physical education kit was introduced, consisting of a blue shirt with a black horizontal band.

 Deme system

 In 2004 the deme system was introduced: Deme being a Latin term for a house or group.
 The first elements of the names are derived from common place-name elements in Cornish: chy (house), tre (farmstead), pol (pool), and lan (originally an enclosure, but in placenames usually combined with the name of a saint to refer to a church).
 The demes are equivalent to the house system followed by many neighbouring schools.
 (A division into Drake House (green) and Wallis House (red) was in existence at one time in the grammar school; then Bottreaux, Carew, Grenville and Molesworth houses in the comprehensive school.)
 An in-school competition followed to name them: those selected were all from the Cornish language, with deme added to the end.